KeystoneHQ/keystone3-firmware/docs/verify.md

 # Comprehensive Guide to Building and Verifying Keystone3 Firmware

-This document offers a detailed walkthrough for building and verifying the Keystone3 firmware from source code.
-It focuses on ensuring the firmware's integrity and alignment with the specific release version, which is crucial for maintaining the reliability and security of the hardware wallet.
+This guide provides an in-depth walkthrough for building and verifying the Keystone3 firmware from its source code.
+It emphasizes the crucial role of maintaining firmware integrity and alignment with specific release versions, essential for the reliability and security of the Keystone3 hardware wallet.

 ## Introduction

-Building and verifying firmware are critical steps in software development, especially for hardware wallets like Keystone3.
-This guide targets developers and technicians who need to compile firmware from the source and verify its authenticity and integrity.
+Building and verifying firmware are key steps in software development, especially for specialized devices like the Keystone3 hardware wallet.
+This guide is designed for developers and technicians who are tasked with compiling firmware from source and verifying its authenticity and integrity.

 ## Prerequisites

-- Keystone3 firmware version 1.2.0 or higher.
+- Keystone3 firmware version 1.2.0 or later.
-- Basic knowledge of command-line operations.
+- Basic proficiency in command-line operations.
 - Docker installed on your machine.
-- Internet access to clone the repository and pull Docker images.
+- Internet access for cloning the repository and pulling Docker images.
-- A robust Linux machine: The build process requires a Linux environment.
-Opt for a system with at least 16GB of memory for adequate compatibility and performance; a 32GB memory setup is highly recommended for optimal results.
+- A robust Linux machine with at least 16GB of memory; 32GB is recommended for optimal performance.

 ## Detailed Steps for Building and Verifying the Firmware

 ### 1. Clone and Prepare the Repository

-Begin by cloning the Keystone3 firmware repository to copy the entire firmware codebase onto your local machine.
+Start by cloning the Keystone3 firmware repository to your local machine.

 **Commands:**